-Critical illness insurance provides a tax-free lump-sum payment in the event that the insured employee, spouse, or child is stricken by a serious illness, for example, cancer, heart attack, or stroke and survives the diagnosis as described under What's Covered.
+Critical illness insurance provides you with a lump-sum payment in the event that you are stricken by a serious illness, for example, cancer, heart attack, or stroke.
 Critical Illness Insurance is intended to insure those who are currently healthy.
-This insurance may help you deal with the additional costs of treatment and recovery that provincial health care and extended health don't cover, for example:
+This insurance may help you deal with the additional costs of treatment and recovery that provincial health care and extended health plans don't cover, for example:

-- child care
+- · child care

 - lost wages for yourself or a caregiver

 - new treatment options

 - travel expenses such as transportation and accommodation